 - The Ministry of Finance may be consulted for indemnity and/or intellectual property issues.

-- The Ministry of Justice and Attorney General may be consulted for legal issues.
+- The Ministry of Attorney General may be consulted for legal issues.

 - Contracts Management at the Ministry of Health may be consulted for information sharing situations, which involve a service contract.